ome/omero-guides/iviewer_viewing.rst

    - ``Dragging and dropping`` a thumbnail into an existing central pane viewer window will replace the image in that window with the image corresponding to the thumbnail which was just dropped into that window.

-   - ``Dragging  and dropping`` a thumbnail onto the white canvas area in central pane will create a new viewer window.
+   - ``Dragging  and dropping`` a thumbnail onto the white canvas area in the central pane will create a new viewer window.

 #.
 We can synchronize the central pane viewers by adding them both to the same ``sync Group``.